Surface Water Remediation for Pipeline Spill

 The project resulted in a 99% decrease of contaminants within three weeks.

-When a release from a 32” diameter gasoline pipeline was discovered within a rural mining operations area within two large (5M-gallon) ponds, Apex provided emergency response and remediation to limit volatile emissions and protect the fish and wildlife.
+When a release from a 32” diameter gasoline pipeline was discovered within a rural mining operations area within two large (5M-gallon) ponds, Apex Companies provided emergency response and remediation to limit volatile emissions and protect the fish and wildlife.